sylvaticus/BetaML.jl/docs/src/Api_v2_user.md

 ŷ = predict(mod,X)
 ```

 As a convenience, if the model has been trained while having the `cache` option set on `true` (by default) the `ŷ` of the last training is retained in the  model object and it can be retrieved simply with `predict(mod)`.
-Also in such case the `fit!` function return `ŷ` instead of `nothing` effectively making it behave like a _fit-and-transfor_ function.
+Also in such case the `fit!` function return `ŷ` instead of `nothing` effectively making it behave like a _fit-and-transform_ function.
 The 3 expressions below are hence equivalent :

 ```